“Designing a good children’s app is more than just dumbing down adult concepts.” – Tanya Junell

 Good news: Some of the same rules for adults also apply.
 In terms of consistency and affordance, kids rather resemble adults.

-However, kids differ from adults in many ways, and they greatly affect designing for them.
+However, kids differ from adults in many ways, and they greatly affect design for them.
 Keep these top seven facts in mind.

 1. Age groups vary more diversely